Marginalia

 Artist

 Celia Perrin Sidarous (1982) is an image-based artist living and working in Montréal.
-Her works have been featured in numerous solo and collective exhibitions in Canada and abroad : McCord Museum and Centre CLARK (Montréal), Embassy of Canada Prince Takamado Gallery (Tokyo), Norsk Billedhoggerforening (Oslo), CONTACT Photography Festival (Toronto) and FOCUS Photography Festival (Mumbai), 8-11 (Toronto), Arsenal Contemporary (New York), Esker Foundation (Calgary), Dunlop Art Gallery (Regina), Banff Centre (Banff), WWTWO (Montréal), VU (Québec) and Gallery 44 (Toronto).
-Her work was included in the Biennale de Montréal 2016 – Le Grand Balcon / The Grand Balcony, at the Musée d’art contemporain de Montréal.
+Her works have been featured in numerous solo and collective exhibitions in Canada and abroad : McCord Museum, Centre CLARK and Bradley Ertaskiran (Montréal), Embassy of Canada Prince Takamado Gallery (Tokyo), Norsk Billedhoggerforening (Oslo), CONTACT Photography Festival (Toronto) and FOCUS Photography Festival (Mumbai), 8-11 and The Plumb (Toronto), Arsenal Contemporary (New York), Esker Foundation (Calgary), Dunlop Art Gallery (Regina), Banff Centre (Banff), WWTWO (Montréal), VU (Québec) and Gallery 44 (Toronto).
+Her work was included in the Biennale de Montréal 2016 — Le Grand Balcon / The Grand Balcony, at the Musée d’art contemporain de Montréal.
+She is one the five laureates of the Prix en art actuel MNBAQ 2023, offered by the Musée national des beaux-arts du Québec.
 She was longlisted for the Sobey Art Award in 2019, and is the recipient of the Prix Pierre-Ayot 2017, as well as the Barbara Spohr Memorial Award 2011.
-Her works are present in public and private collections, most notably at the AGO — Art Gallery of Ontario and the Musée d’art contemporain de Montréal.
+Her works are present in private and public collections, most notably at the Art Gallery of Ontario, the Musée d’art contemporain de Montréal, the Musée des beaux-arts de Montréal and the Walter Phillips Gallery.
+She is represented by Patel Brown, in Toronto and Montréal.